openreplay/documentation/content/deployment/deploy-aws.md

 Finally, go to Route 53 (or other external DNS service) and create an `A Record` that points to instance using its public IP (can be found in EC2 dashboard)

 You're all set now, OpenReplay should be accessible on your subdomain.
+You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).

 ## Troubleshooting